godotengine/godot-docs/development/compiling/compiling_for_uwp.rst

 ``Visual C++/Windows/Universal`` category.

 This is a base project with the ANGLE dependencies already set up.
-However, by default it picks the debug version of the DLLs which usually have a very poor performance.
+However, by default it picks the debug version of the DLLs which usually have poor performance.
 So in the "Binaries" filter, click in each of the DLLs there and in the "Properties" window and change the relative path from ``Debug_Win32`` to ``Release_Win32`` (or ``Release_ARM`` for devices).